 SuiteFiles Drive is a companion app to the SuiteFiles Web App.
 It allows you to work with your files through the Windows File Explorer.

 SuiteFiles Drive (or SuiteDrive) is a companion app to the SuiteFiles Web App.
-It allows you to work with your files through the Windows File Explorer.
+It allows you to work with your files through Windows File Explorer.
 SuiteFiles appears as a network drive in File Explorer, allowing you to open, edit and save files, all from the cloud.

 Before getting started